Education and Training Center

-The Education and Training Center centrally manages administration of all education and training matters at Hanscom.
-It supports long-range Air Force goals for maintaining a high quality force and enhancing professional and personal development, recruitment, retention, and readiness.
-The center offers some of the most advanced methods of training available.
-Students not only participate in traditional classroom instruction but may also take advantage of live satellite-delivered interactive video instruction.
+The Education and Training Center (E&TC) serves as the administration of all education and training matters on Hanscom Air Force Base.
+It supports long range Air Force goals for maintaining a high-quality workforce and enhancing professional/personal development, recruitment, retention, and readiness.
+The E&TC offers some of the most advanced methods of training available.

 Air Force Institute of Technology